 A system partition in ReFrame is not bound to a real scheduler partition.
 It is a virtual partition or separation of the system.
 In the example shown here, we define three partitions that none of them corresponds to a scheduler partition.
 The login partition refers to the login nodes of the system, whereas the gpu and mc partitions refer to two different set of nodes in the same cluster that are effectively separated using Slurm constraints.
 Let's pick the gpu partition and look into it in more detail:

 '''

-{

 'name': 'gpu',

 'descr': 'Hybrid nodes',

 'scheduler': 'slurm',

 'launcher': 'srun',

-'access': ['-C gpu', '-A csstaff'].
+'access': ['-C gpu', '-A csstaff'],

-'environs': ['gnu', 'intel', 'pgi', 'cray'],
+'environs': ['gnu', 'intel', 'nvidia', 'cray'],

 'max_jobs': 100,

-'resources': [

-{

-'name': 'memory',

-'options': ['--mem={size}']

-}

-],

-'container_platforms': [

-{

-'type': 'Sarus'.

-'modules': ['sarus']

-},

-{

-'type': 'Singularity',

-'modules': ['singularity']

-}

-]

-},

 '''

 The basic properties of a partition are the following: